ybgskr12/Reforestation/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## How many bones are in the human hand?
+A handful of them.